neoxr/open-api/README.md

 ## OPEN-API

-> JavaScript base website script using a plugin as a router that is lightweight and easy to customize.
+> JavaScript (ESM) base website script using a plugin as a router that is lightweight and easy to customize.

 <p align="center"><img src="https://qu.ax/zhNAn.png" alt="Open-API" width="100%"></p>